pxp9/lazy_doc/README.md

 Lazy Doc is a project for those who are lazy af to document their code.

-It is designed to detect undocumented functions, pass the function to an AI provider which is a tuple of two elements `{:github, :codestral}`.
+It is designed to detect undocumented functions, pass the function to an AI provider which is a tuple of two elements `{GithubAi, :codestral}`.

 ## Roadmap

 - Make AI docs for modules as well, `@module_doc`.
 - Inspect the `defimpl` and `defprotocol` nodes.
-- Make AI providers more extensible (define a protocol of what an AI provider should do).
+- Customizable number of retries.
-  - request callback
+- Custom paramters to pass the model (max_tokens, top_p, temperature).
-  - response callback (basically get a plain string with the docs so the task can parse it as AST).
+- Run mix format after writing the files, just in case.
 - Make some tests.

 ## Installation